Jessime/Excision/src/static/story/level1.md

-Decisions
+DECISIONS
 =====

-File parsing with a touch of statistics
+file parsing with a touch of statistics
 --------

 images/banner.jpg